lmaydev/OpenConstructionSetOld/docs/9QnZZaPtHGh5Q1F3nxwiKA.md

 #### Returns
 [System.String](https://docs.microsoft.com/en-us/dotnet/api/System.String 'System.String')
-The path of thge named mod in the given folder.
+The path of the named mod in the given folder.